avian2/unidecode/README.rst

     hello

 The default encoding used by the utility depends on your system locale.
-You can specify another encoding with the `-e` argument.
-See `unidecode --help` for a full list of available options.
+You can specify another encoding with the ``-e`` argument.
+See ``unidecode --help`` for a full list of available options.

 Requirements
 ------------

 Nothing except Python itself.

-You need a Python build with "wide" Unicode characters (also called "UCS-4 build") in order for unidecode to work correctly with characters outside of Basic Multilingual Plane (BMP).
+You need a Python build with "wide" Unicode characters (also called "UCS-4 build") in order for Unidecode to work correctly with characters outside of Basic Multilingual Plane (BMP).
 Common characters outside BMP are bold, italic, script, etc. variants of the Latin alphabet intended for mathematical notation.
-Surrogate pair encoding of "narrow" builds is not supported in unidecode.
+Surrogate pair encoding of "narrow" builds is not supported in Unidecode.

 If your Python build supports "wide" Unicode the following expression will return True::